Search | Directories | Reference Tools

 GEOG 469 Geographic Information Systems Workshop (5)

 Practices experience applying geographic information system (GIS) tools to analyze spatial data.
 Workshop format involves team-based work on GIS application project in various subfields of geography for community or university partners; encourages diverse backgrounds in various subfields of geography.
-Prerequisite: minimum grade of 2.0 in either GEOG 458, GEOG 461, GEOG 462, GEOG 464, GEOG 465, or GEOG 482.
+Prerequisite: a minimum grade of 2.0 in either GEOG 458, GEOG 461, GEOG 462, GEOG 464, GEOG 465, or GEOG 482.
 Offered: Sp.

 View course details in MyPlan: GEOG 469